 They also cut out a lot of the repetitive prompts in English found in the lessons which got on my nerves.
 Plus, more importantly, they taught the written language far better in the Japanese course than in those other languages.

 That’s not to say that it’s an amazing course and you should definitely buy it.
 Despite all these improvements, it’s still just a fairly good course with tons of room for improvement.
+In opinion there are still better ways to learn Japanese.

 Each level is then composed of between 6 and 8 modules.
 Throughout the modules, you’ll find four different types of lessons: